West Virginia Hope Scholarship

 West Virginia’s Hope Scholarship Program is an education savings account (ESA) that allows eligible parents to receive the average per-pupil state funding already set aside for their children’s education onto an electronic, parent-controlled fund for educational expenses.

-Those expenses can include private school tuition, tutoring, credentialing, therapies, transportation and more.
+Those expenses can include private school tuition, tutoring, credentialing, therapies, and more.

-Passed by the West Virginia Legislature, the program began during the 2022 school year, with the application period to open for the 2023/2024 school year.
+Passed by the West Virginia Legislature, the program began during the 2022 school year.
+The application period will open on March 1 each academic year for new applicants.

 The ESA empowers families with the freedom and flexibility to customize their child’s education and the program’s rollover provision allows them to save for future educational expenses.